veeto

 Key Takeaways

-• Protects untrained individuals from legal liability when providing emergency anti-seizure medication.
+• Protects individuals from liability when administering anti-seizure medication during emergencies in good faith.

 Get Involved